 Neutrophils Neutrophils The immune system consists of cellular components and molecular components that work together to destroy antigens.
 (See also Overview of the Immune System.)
 Although some antigens (Ags) can... read more (granulocytes) are the body’s main defense against bacterial infections Overview of Bacteria Bacteria are microorganisms that have circular double-stranded DNA and (except for mycoplasmas) cell walls.
-Most bacteria live extracellularly, but some preferentially reside and replicate intracellularly... read more and fungal infections Overview of Fungal Infections Fungal infections are often classified as either Opportunistic Primary Opportunistic infections are those that develop mainly in immunocompromised hosts.
-Primary infections can develop in immunocompetent... read more .
-When neutropenia is present, the inflammatory response to such infections is ineffective.
+Most bacteria live extracellularly, but some preferentially reside and replicate intracellularly... read more and fungal infections Overview of Fungal Infections Fungi are eukaryotic organisms that exist as yeast, molds, or both forms.
+Yeasts consist of solitary cells that reproduce by budding.
+Molds occur in filaments, also known as hyphae, which extend... read more .
+When neutropenia is present, the inflammatory response to such infections is blunted.

-The normal lower limit of the neutrophil count (total white blood cell count × % neutrophils and bands) is 1500/mcL (1.5 × 109/L) in whites and is somewhat lower in blacks (about 1200/mcL [1.2 × 109/L).
-Neutrophil counts are not as stable as other cell counts and may vary considerably over short periods, depending on many factors such as activity status, anxiety, infections, and drugs.
+The normal lower limit of the neutrophil count (total white blood cell count × % neutrophils and bands) is 1500/mcL (1.5 × 109/L) in White patients and is somewhat lower in Black patients (about 1200/mcL [1.2 × 109/L).
+Neutrophil counts are not as stable as other cell counts and may vary considerably over short periods, depending on many factors such as activity status, anxiety, infections, and medications taken.
 Thus, several measurements may be needed when determining the severity of neutropenia.

 Severity of neutropenia relates to the relative risk of infection and is classified as follows:

 Mild: 1000 to 1500/mcL (1 to 1.5 × 109/L)

 Moderate: 500 to 1000/mcL (0.5 to 1 × 109/L)